Posts

 Image

 Start Here • Project Heartless What Is Project Heartless?
 Where This Story Begins A clear entry point for new readers — what this universe is, who Caroline Cauldin is, and how to start without getting lost.
 In one breath Project Heartless is a psychological thriller universe about a woman engineered into an intelligence-grade weapon — and what happens when the weapon survives betrayal, refuses erasure, and begins choosing her own humanity.
-Enter the Universe Hub Read the Blog (Newest Posts) Tip: If you only have 60 seconds, read this page top-to-bottom, then enter the Hub.
-Who Is Caroline Cauldin?
+Read Caroline’s First Story — The Sheriff’s Daughter Enter the Universe Hub Open THE FILES Who Is Caroline Cauldin?
 Caroline Cauldin is the kind of protagonist who makes a room feel smaller.
 She’s brilliant, controlled, observant — trained to read people like evidence.
 She doesn’t perform fear.
 She files it away.
-Caroline, at a glance: Hyper-trained in combat and psycho...
+Carolin...